top of page

 6. Inadequate Compensation and Benefits

-Compensation plays a significant role in employee retention, particularly at entry-level positions.
+Compensation plays a significant role in employee retention, particularly in entry-level positions.
 If call center agents feel that their pay does not adequately reflect their efforts and challenges, they may be inclined to seek higher-paying positions elsewhere.

 7. Insufficient Training and Support